 There’s no business like show business, and there’s no theatre quite like Grand Theatre London.
 Established in 1901, the not-for-profit Grand Theatre, also called the Grand, was originally an opera house.
 At first, road shows and vaudeville frequently performed on stage.
 But after a few decades, the opera house underwent several renovations and grew into a professional theatre company, which was christened Theatre London.
 After being renamed in 1983, the Grand would go on to host such famous artists as Brent Carver, Louise Pitre, Jessica Tandy and William Hutt.

-For up-to-date information and details on the Grand Theatre London, we recommend you visit their website.
-For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.
+For up-to-date information and details on the Grand Theatre London, visit their website.

 More about Grand Theatre London